Francie (Barbie): Models and variations

 Francie came in several configurations over the course of her decade-long run, beginning with a straight leg model (1966–1968) and a "bend leg" doll (1966–1967).
 "Twist 'N Turn" dolls were issued beginning in 1967, then with a short flip hairstyle from 1969–1970 and finally in a no-bangs hairstyle in 1971.
 All of these dolls were available in blonde or brunette and had rooted lashes, except for the straight leg dolls, who had painted lashes.

 In the 1970s, several hair-related variations of the Francie doll were issued: "Hair Happenin's Francie" in 1970-1972, a "Growin' Pretty Hair" model from 1971-1973 both in blonde only; and a "Quick Curl Francie" with brunette hair in 1973-1974.
 A tanned version of Francie, "Malibu Francie" was made from 1971 to 1976 with blonde hair, blue eyes and utilized the Casey head mold.
 "Busy Francie" (1972–1973) was a blonde doll designed with a hand that was able to grip small objects.
 1975's "Baggie Francie", so called because she was sold in a clear plastic bag as opposed to a box, was the last of the Francie dolls and was made with brunette hair.

-A "colored Francie", first issued in 1967, was the first doll in the Mattel line with a truly dark complexion.
+A "colored Francie", issued in 1967, was the first doll in the Mattel line with a truly dark complexion.
 However, the doll did not have typical African American features, since it was made with the same head molds as the Caucasian Francie doll.
-Because of this, a doll named Christie, first issued in 1968, is often considered the first true African American doll in the Barbie line.
+Because of this, a doll named Christie, issued in 1968, is often considered the first true African American doll in the Barbie line.
 "Black Francie" was not labeled as "Barbie's MODern cousin."